abeltanjq/travel_api/README.md

 ## Sidekiq Job
 `app/sidekiq/fetch_supplies_job.rb` -> Used the fetchers to get data from suppliers.

+## Scheduled Job
+`config/schedule.yml` -> Fetches supply at a regular basis.
+Set it at 3am every Mon, Wed and Fri.

 # Optimizations
 Data procurement - Fetching of data is done by a non-blocking async job that is triggered after initialization of rails app.